-Jordan Peterson, the polarising Canadian psychologist, is coming to New Zealand in February.
-In an attempt to understand his appeal, Madeleine Chapman spent a week in Peterson’s beef-filled shoes.
+In an attempt to understand the appeal of polarising Canadian psychologist Jordan Peterson, Madeleine Chapman spent a week in Peterson’s beef-filled shoes.

 I took three shits during my week living as Jordan Peterson.
 That’s three fewer than is healthy and three more than I expected.
 I ate seven bowls of mince, seven cuts of steak, drank copious amounts of water, read one book, watched more than 20 hours of lectures and interviews, and was miserable the entire time.